<>

 Import statements

 Scroll files can import other Scroll files.
-Use the import keyword followed by the path to the file, such as: import header.scroll
+Use the import parser by just specifyingcthe path to the file, such as: header.scroll

 Examples